build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

 and select **Publish**

 ![AWS IoT Core Console showing the MQTT test client with a message published](./images/3.1.png) Navigate back to Cloud9 and your running application.
-Refresh the application and you should see the point on the map
+Refresh the application and you should see the point on the map.

 ![Cloud9 showing the application running with a point on the map](./images/3.2.png)